reiniiriarios/wordwyrm/README.md

 ## Google Cloud :cloud:

+The app functions just fine without Google Cloud keys, but these keys enable additional functionality, including searching Google Books for data and Google Image Search for book covers.

 ### Books API Key

-You will need a Google Cloud account to enable the Search functionality for Google Books.
+In order to enable searching Google Books, you will need a Google Cloud account.
 [Enable the Books API](https://console.cloud.google.com/apis/api/books.googleapis.com) and then [create an API key](https://console.cloud.google.com/apis/credentials) that has permissions to use the **Books API**.